Phosphorescentt/phosphorescent.dev-zola/content/pages/why_i_hesitate_to_get_involved_with_ai_safety.md

 In this article I will attempt to avoid talking about things that I haven't given a lot of thought, because positions that are not well thought out yet are not worth presenting.
 I also acknowledge that a lot of the arguments below are based on how I *feel* right now as opposed to cold hard facts about the state of the world.
-Again this is because I am attempting to convey *why* I am hesitant, and having feelings is an occupational hazard of being human.
+Again, this is because I am attempting to convey *why* I am hesitant and having feelings is an occupational hazard of being human.

 {{ toc() }}